ccrsxx/binar-academy/public/assignments/chapter_07/challenge_01/README.md

 ---
-title: Socket Backend
+title: Challenge 01 - Rental Car Backend API
-description: Build a simple socket backend
+description: Build a simple backend API for rental cars
 nodeProject: true
 ---

 # Simple CRUD application for rental cars

-All the documentation for the API can be found on [Swagger](https://dev.risalamin.com/docs).
+All the documentation for the API can be found on [Swagger](https://api-rental-car.risalamin.com/docs).

+Here's the separate Repo [https://github.com/ccrsxx/rental-car-backend](https://github.com/ccrsxx/rental-car-backend) for the deployment and CI/CD implementation.

-The API is deployed on [https://dev.risalamin.com](https://dev.risalamin.com), you can hit the endpoints directly from there.
-It might not be available on the future, so you can also run it locally.
+The API is deployed on [https://api-rental-car.risalamin.com](https://api-rental-car.risalamin.com) or backup server at [https://dev.risalamin.com](https://dev.risalamin.com), you can hit the endpoints directly from there.

 Here's the ERD for the database: